World travel gets more popular every year.

 It’s awful and frightening and fuels the idea that travelling is dangerous.
-It can be, clearly.
-But with appropriate precautions, and general common sense, you have to be unlucky to come into harm’s way.
+And it can be, clearly!
+But with appropriate precautions and general common sense, you have to be unlucky to come into harm’s way.

 You’re Forced to Confront Your Issues

 All of us have our insecurities, weaknesses, neuroses, prejudices, vices and Achilles heels.
 But at home, surrounded by everything we know and everyone who loves us, it’s difficult to face up to them.

 Often, it takes a change of environment and a novel context to showcase our problems.

 There’s nothing quite like travel to begin to understand yourself better.
 Remember that advantage of learning more of who you are on the road?
 Well, sometimes that newfound insight has a sting to it.

 I’ve realised a huge amount of stuff about myself that it would have been easier to ignore!
 To name a few: how ignorant I am of the world; how self-centred my focus is; how insecure I can be; how anxious I get, how entitled I can be…I could easily go on.

 Travel humbles you.
 It holds a mirror up and forces you to take note.